onesentforth/discipleschool/content/post/becoming-and-producing/index.md

 Matthew 28:18-20 contains the most recognizable version of Jesus' command to make disciples:

-{{% blockquote cite="Jesus Christ" citelink="" %}}
-  18 "All authority in heaven and on earth has been given to me.<br />
+  >18 All authority in heaven and on earth has been given to me.<br />
-  19 Go therefore and ***make disciples*** of all nations, baptizing them and<br />
+  >19 Go therefore and ***make disciples*** of all nations, baptizing them and<br />
-  20 teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age."
+  >20 teaching them to observe all that I have commanded you.
+And behold, I am with you always, to the end of the age.
-{{% /blockquote %}}

 So what exactly ***is*** a disciple?
 More precisely, what did Jesus mean when he commanded us to fill the earth with ***disciples***?
 Why did he choose that particular word?
 What was he trying to convey?
 That's what we need to figure out so that we can have a clear goal in mind.